alphonse92/vplplusplus_composer/k8s.md

 # Deploying in Kubernetes

+## Advisory

+1. This guide does not provide information about how to configure the microservices.
+2. This guide does not explain any command of [Kuberntes (k8s)](https://kubernetes.io/)

+## Description

-This is a little guide to delploy the cluster easily, if you are a expermiented developer, you can deploy it by your hand.
+This is a guide to delploy the cluster easily, if you are a expermiented developer, you can deploy it by your hand.
 This repo contains some scripts to create, delete, or reload services with a few parameters.

 At first, go to k8s folder.
 There is 6 services: mysql, mongo, client, api, jail and gateway.
 All of those are the microservices of this project.
 The subfolders of `environments` and `services` should be match each other.

 Before start, you need to know how to configure each microservice.
-If currently you dont know, visit the microservices pages documentation.
+If you dont know how do it, visit the microservices pages documentation.

 Available microservices